 - PE and Sports Premium – Ian Kerr

 - Pupil Premium and SEND – Craig O’Keeffe

 - Performance in Maths – Kelly Muskin

 Governors meet with the Co-Heads or other Senior Leaders in-between formal meetings for discussions and updates on these special interests.
 We have an evidence file recording these meetings and showing how strong governance has a positive impact on the school.
 Governors do not need any qualifications, just experience of life, though governors may have qualifications and skills that they could bring to the role.
 Following appointment, governors are inducted and trained in their roles and attend further training to ensure they have the rights skills to help and challenge the school leaders.
 Being a governor can be challenging and requires commitment of time and energy, but it is also extremely rewarding and satisfying role.

 If you wish to contact the chair of Governors at Ladycross, the email is firstname.lastname@example.org

-Helen, Parent Governor.
-New to the governing body Helen has a child at the school, works in marketing communications and is keen to support the development of the school and the best interests of the all the pupils and can be contacted via the school office.
+Helen joined the governing body late in 2016, and has a child at the school, works in marketing communications and is keen to support the development of the school and the best interests of the all the pupils and can be contacted via the school office.

 Mrs Amy Kelly is the Clerk to Governors